 The landlord is presumed to not have intended to sell the property if

 - the landlord fails within 30 days of the tenant vacating to, at a reasonable price, either list the property with a real estate agent or advertise the property.

-- the landlord removes the property from the market, rents to someone other than original tenant or otherwise indicates an intention not to sell.
+- the landlord within 90 days of the tenant vacating removes the property from the market, rents to someone other than original tenant or otherwise indicates an intention not to sell.